ylaxor/clip-like/README.md

 # Usage

 The notebook ’’fine-tune-clip.ipynb’’ could be used to train (fine-tune) a clip-like model from scratch.
 It illustrates the process on [COCO](https://cocodataset.org/#home) dataset.
-It leverages the VisionTextDualEncoderProcessor toolkit from Hugging Face transformers library.
-The dual encoder's encoders are pre-trained text and image networks that would be fine-tuned (along with a common projection head) to create adapted representations for text-image pairs by minimizing a constrastive loss computed using those representations.
+It leverages the VisionTextDualEncoderModel and VisionTextDualEncoderProcessor toolkits from Hugging Face transformers library.
+The dual encoder's encoders are pre-trained text and image networks that would be fine-tuned (along with a common specific projection head) to create adapted representations for text-image pairs in a single latent space, by minimizing a constrastive loss computed using those representations.
 The objective is to maximize similarity between valid pairs and reduce it between invalid ones.

 One should be able to launch the notebook on Colab free sessions without any problem.